SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Setting_up_access_with_CILogon_certificate.md

-### Accessing DocDB once you have certificate access(#Accessing-DocDB-once-you-have-certificate-access)
+### Accessing DocDB once you have certificate access

 1.  ​go to SBND DocDB: <https://sbn-docdb.fnal.gov>
 2.  if prompted, now or at the next step, by the browser to choose a